 Arco di Settimio Severo (Arch of Septimius Severus), Rome

-The Arch of Septimius Severus stands proudly at the northwestern end of the Roman Forum.
-This triumphal arch, constructed in white marble, was dedicated in 203 A.D. to commemorate the military successes of Emperor Septimius Severus and his two sons, Caracalla and Geta, in their campaigns against the Parthians.
-The victories occurred in two separate campaigns during the years 194-195 A.D. and 197-199 A.D.
+The Arch of Septimius Severus is one of Rome’s most impressive triumphal arches.
+Built in 203 AD, it was dedicated to commemorate Emperor Septimius Severus and his sons, Caracalla and Geta, for their victories against the Parthians (which is modern-day Iran) in campaigns during the 190s AD.

 Arco di Settimio Severo (Arch of Septimius Severus) on Map